gabrielchuv/SE7/Portfolio/UXDesign.md

 2. **The burden of inputting and editing food items was greater than the benefit of reminders.** Users agreed that the process of inputting and editing items involved “too many clicks.”
 One user commented, “It’s going to be faster to go to my fridge and check expiration dates instead of going to my laptop and inputting all of the foods.”
 3. **The application promoted awareness but was not actionable to change behavior.** A user admitted that reminders of expiring food is good to know but would not incentivise him to reduce food waste.
 Information regarding money lost would: “If it tells me, 'You wasted $25 bucks,' I’m like 'ugh' I wasted $25.
 The next time I go grocery shopping, instead of getting a gallon of milk, I’ll get half that and adjust my grocery buying.
 After months or weeks hopefully I'm closer to 0 wastage.”
 He suggested providing a metric of food wasted and tackling the causes themselves including poor planning and over-buying.

+### Second Prototype: Food Waste Calculator
 User feedback informed the second prototype which calculates cost accrued for food wasted per individual.
 To address issues (1) and (2), users will only have to input food wasted, which is not dependent on when they shop for groceries.
 Less information is required from users to produce the output: a calculation of money lost and environmental damage done by food wasted.
 To address (3), users are informed of the amount of food wasted in pounds along with a personalized goal (e.g, buy fewer groceries).
 Social norming and a personalized goal could nudge behavior change.

-### Second Prototype: Food Waste Calculator
-TODO

 ### User Feedback: Wireframe Walk-through
 TODO